jhaals/tutter/README.md

     settings - contains a hash of action specific settings client - Used to access the github api, all authentication is already done by tutter project - Project name, eg jhaals/tutter
-    data - POST data from Github
+    data - POST data that github send when a hook is triggered

 `run` - Run action

 Tutter uses [octokit.rb](https://github.com/octokit/octokit.rb) to communicate with the Github [API](http://developer.github.com/v3/)

-## Features to implement
+### Features to implement
-* Add Web hooks in Github automatically
+* Add web hooks in Github automatically
+* Support multiple actions per project
+* Authenticate as a Github application
+* Features your're missing (please contribute)